 ECTA recommends you complete the Self-Assessment for the entire System Framework.
 But you may decide to complete the Governance component, or a specific Subcomponent, but always consider how the System Framework Components interact with each other.
 Remember, the components are not stand-alone.
 Even though your challenge is related to governance, other components may be impacted by your challenge as well (e.g. Accountability).

-Finally, use the information provided in Considerations for Implementing System Change to help guide implementation of your improvement plan activities to improve your Governance system.
+Finally, use the information provided in Considerations for Implementing System Change to help guide implementation of your improvement plan activities to improve your Personnel/Workforce system.

 We are here to help!